Kaokoland

-Kaokoland was an administrative unit and a bantustan in northern South West Africa (now Namibia).
-Established during the apartheid era, it was intended to be a self-governing homeland of the OvaHimba, but an actual government was never established.
-Like other homelands in South West Africa, the Kaokoland bantustan was abolished in May 1989, at the beginning of the transition of Namibia towards independence.
-"Kaokoland" remains as an informal name for the geographic area, while the political unit of administration since 1990 is Kunene Region.
+Kaokoland was an administrative unit and a Bantustan in northern South West Africa (now Namibia).
+Established in 1980 during the apartheid era, it was intended to be a self-governing homeland of the Ovahimba, but an actual government was never established, and the territory was administered by the leaders of Hereroland.
+Like other homelands in South West Africa, the Kaokoland Bantustan was abolished in May 1989, at the beginning of the transition of Namibia towards independence.

+"Kaokoland" remains as an informal name for the geographic area, while the political unit of administration since 1990 has been Kunene Region.
 The area is in the Kaokoveld ecoregion.

-The area is one of the wildest and least populated areas in Namibia, with a population density of one person every 2 km² (1/4 of the national average).
+The area is one of the wildest and least populated areas in Namibia, with a population density of one person every 2 km2 (1/4 of the national average).
 The most represented ethnic group is the Himba people, who account for about 5,000 of the overall 16,000 inhabitants of Kaokoland.
 The main settlement in Kaokoland was the city of Opuwo.

 Geography

 The Kaokoland area extends south-north from the Hoanib river to the Kunene river (that also marks the border between Namibia and Angola).
-It is largely mountainous, with the northern Baynes Mountains reaching the maximum elevation at 2039 m.
+It is largely mountainous, with the northern Baynes Mountains reaching their maximum elevation at 2039 m.
 Other notable mountain ranges of Kaokoland include the Otjihipa Mountains (to the north) and the Hartmann Mountains (to the east).
 The land is generally dry and rocky, especially to the south, where it borders on the Namib Desert; nevertheless, it has several rivers as well as falls.
 The most notable falls in Kaokoland are the Ruacana Falls (120 m high, 700 m wide) and the Epupa Falls, both formed by the Kunene river.
 The northern part of Kaokoland is greener, with vegetation thriving valleys such as the Marienfluss and Hartmann Valley.

 History

 Before colonialism, Kaokoland was mostly inhabited by the Ovambo, Nama, and Herero people.
 In the second half of the 19th century, a group of Herero crossed the Kunene River, migrating north to what is now Angola, joining with the Bushmen in Southern Angola; the modern day Himba people originated from this Angolan Herero group.
-In 1884, Kaokoland became part of German South West Africa, and Namibian Herero changed much of their habits and costumes as a consequence of German rule.
+In 1884, Kaokoland became part of German South West Africa, and the Namibian Herero people changed much of their habits and costumes as a consequence of German rule.
 After World War I, South Africa received the mandate from the League of Nations to administer the territory of Namibia, which became, for all practical purposes, a province of South Africa.
-South Africa also applied to Namibia the principles of apartheid, including the creation of distinct bantustans (homelands) for different African ethnic groups.
-Kaokoland was thus established as a bantustan for the Himba people, that in the 1920s had come back from Angola into Namibia.
+South Africa also applied to Namibia the principles of apartheid, including the creation of distinct Bantustans (homelands) for different African ethnic groups.
+Kaokoland was thus established as a Bantustan for the Himba people, who in the 1920s had come back from Angola into Namibia.
 Despite its scarce population, Kaokoland was greatly affected by the struggle for independence of Namibia, and most specifically by the so-called "bush war" that was fought across the border with Angola (i.e., in Kaokoland).